 One of the ways of reaching the new target is regional interconnection and trade.
 ASEAN has a project to develop multilateral power trade, which was supported by the 2019 IEA study Establishing Multilateral Power Trade in ASEAN.
 The study recommended clear actions to establish cross-border power trade in the region.

-The Lao PDR-Thailand-Malaysia power integration project is one example of cross-border power trade in the region.
+The Lao PDR-Thailand-Malaysia power integration project is one example of regional cross-border power trade.
 The project has enabled 100MW of power transfer from Lao PDR via Thailand to Malaysia.
 Work is already underway to extend the framework to include Singapore.

 Renewable energy capacity in the Southeast Asian countries